-If a student believes that the grade appeal review by the college/school was affected by procedural errors or the lack of consideration of factors relevant to the case, then an appeal may be submitted to the Academic Appeals Review Committee through the Director of Graduate and Undergraduate Programs.
-The student must clearly state the reasons for the appeal and submit all relevant material to the Director of Graduate and Undergraduate Programs within five working days from the date of notice of the outcome of the grade appeal review by the college/school.
-The Academic Appeals Review Committee will consider the case to determine if due process was followed by the college/school and make a formal recommendation to the Vice Chancellor for Academic Affairs.
-The Office of the Vice Chancellor for Academic Affairs will notify the student and the college/ school of the outcome.
+If a student believes that the grade appeal review by the college/school was affected by procedural errors or the lack of consideration of factors relevant to the case, then an appeal may be submitted to the Academic Appeals Review Committee through the Vice Provost for Undergraduate Affairs and Instruction.
+The student must clearly state the reasons for the appeal and submit all relevant material to the Vice Provost for Undergraduate Affairs and Instruction within five working days from the date of notice of the outcome of the grade appeal review by the college/school.
+The Academic Appeals Review Committee will consider the case to determine if due process was followed by the college/school and make a formal recommendation to the Provost.
+The Office of the Provost will notify the student and the college/ school of the outcome.